eschombu/superleaf/README.md

 # `superleaf`

+<h3> <em>NOTE:</em> This package is still under development, it needs more documentation, and some components not related
+to its intended core uses may be removed.</h3>

 ## A library for intuitive and readable data filtering and manipulation, using functional and pipeable syntax.

 When trying to select and filter `pandas` dataframes in somewhat complicated ways, the syntax can quickly get